 The trustee in a Chapter 13 essentially places you on a budget for three to five years.
 After your regular monthly expenses are provided for, any leftover money goes to satisfy your debts.
 As long as the plan satisfies legal requirements, your lenders must accept the repayment terms which we would prepare as your lawyer.
 In addition, if you are involved in a mortgage modification dispute or some similar event, you may be able to obtain a much more favorable outcome due to the time allowed by the bankruptcy process.

 Thousands of people file Chapter 13 Bankruptcy every year in the Chicagoland area.
-To take the first step, contact us for a free consultation with an experienced bankruptcy attorney in Chicago.
+To take the first step, contact us for a free consultation with an experienced Chicago IL bankruptcy attorney.

 Call The Law Office of Thomas W. Drexler Today @ 312.726.7335